 France currently has working holiday agreements with Canada, New Zealand, and Australia.
 Participants from these countries could work as Au pairs without a permit and fund their travels.

 Au pairs from the EU/EEA do not need a work permit to enter Italy on this program.
-However, future au pairs from Non-EU counties are required to obtain a long-stay visa.
+However, future au pairs from non-EU counties must obtain a long-stay visa.

-In order to apply for this visa, it will be required a certificate of enrolment from any Italian School where the Au pair will be attending an Italian language course.
+To apply for this visa, a certificate of enrolment from any Italian School where the Au pair will be attending an Italian language course will be required.
 The course must be at least 20 hours per week.

 The visa will be issued for the length of the Au pair’s enrolment in the language school.